JulioNelVV/movie-app-react/README.md

 The App has 2 types of view, the general view in which you can see the most popular movies, genres movies or search an movie by a keyword; and the other view is the deatils view where you can find the most relevant informafion about an specific movie.
 You can surf the different pages of every view using navigation buttons, and you can see a manual or automatic slider at the top of the App showing the four (it's a customizable number) most popular movies.

+If you search for a route that does not exist, the app will show a 404 not found error, as the same way if you have a broken URL or the fetching fails it will show you an error message.

+For the style of each component it's used module css with the BEM methodology

+### Compoenents of the App

+*Error: This component show you an error message in a view or a component whose fetching data fails.
+*Footer: This component render the logo, the attributions and some contact information.
+*Header: This component contains the logo and the entire navigation  menu.
+*Logo: An static component that could be used in any part of the app, it's only purpose is show the logo and go to the home page
+*Menu: A responsive navigation menu for going into the different genres, the search bar or the home page.
+*MovieCard: This component shows the image, the title, and the release year of a single movie that belongs to the current view, its onClick show you the details about the movie.
+*MoviesGrid: This component Fetch the data from the API to show you all the movieCards in an specific page and let you navigate the different pages gotten from the API.
+*Slider: This component is a dual (manual and automatic change) slider that show you a code customizable amount of movies gotten from the API.
+*Spinner: While the components are Fetching the data a spinner component will be shown in the screen.